isomerpages/nlb-exhibitions/index.md

           image: /images/event-images/newsgallery-virtual/frontpage.jpg
           alt: 'A photo of a video wall from the News Gallery'
           button: 'Enter the Virtual News Gallery'
-notification: "\nMapping the World: Perspectives from Asian Cartography” will be closed on 9 March, 10am-3pm, for maintenance works.
+notification: "\n'Mapping the World: Perspectives from Asian Cartography' will be closed on 9 March, 10am-3pm, for maintenance works.
 We apologise for any inconvenience.
 Thank you for your understanding.\n"

 ---